 Section 162(m) of the Internal Revenue Code places a limit of \$1 million on the amount of compensation we may deduct in any one year with respect to certain named executive officers.
 There is an exception to the \$1 million limitation for performance-based compensation meeting certain requirements.
-The Committee believes that all compensation paid to the named executive officers for fiscal year 2012 is properly deductible under Section 162(m).
+The Compensation Committee believes that this tax deduction is only one of several relevant considerations in setting compensation.
+As a result, the Committee may approve compensation that in certain cases is not deductible for federal income tax purposes.